Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Background

 \subsection{Deep Ensembles}

 Deep ensembles \citep{deep_ensembles} are a simple but powerful uncertainty quantification technique for deep neural networks (DNNs).
-A deep ensemble is obtained by training multiple models with the exact same architecture and training data but with different random seeds controlling stochasticity in the training procedure (e.g. initial weights, data shuffling etc.).
+A deep ensemble is obtained by training multiple models with the exact same architecture and training data but with different random seeds controlling stochasticity in the training procedure (different parameter initializations, different data shuffling when using stochastic gradient descent etc.).
 The deep ensemble model prediction is simply the average of predictions of member models.
-They have shown tremendous success at a variety of uncertainty quantification tasks \citep{random_seeds_uq_eval_ashukha, random_seeds_uq_eval_ovadia}.
+They have shown success at a variety of uncertainty quantification tasks \citep{deep_ensembles, random_seeds_uq_eval_ovadia, random_seeds_uq_eval_ashukha}.